Scott Walker (singer): 1979–1995: Return to solo career

 Walker spent the late 1980s away from music, with only a brief cameo appearance in a 1987 Britvic TV advert (alongside other 1960s pop icons) to maintain his profile.
 He did not return to public attention until the early 1990s when his solo and Walker Brothers work was critically reappraised again.
-During 1991 and 1992, Walker's first four solo albums (not counting TV Series) were issued on CD for the first time and the compilation album No Regrets – The Best of Scott Walker and The Walker Brothers 1965–1976 hit number 4 on the UK Albums Chart.
-'Til the Band Comes In and all of the Walker Brothers' albums would also see CD release later in the 1990s.
+Two compilation albums were issued in 1990 - the Walker Brothers' After the Lights Go Out – The Best of 1965–1967 and Scott Walker's Boy Child – The Best of 1967–1970 - which received critical praise, while a more mainstream-aimed compilation, No Regrets – The Best of Scott Walker and The Walker Brothers 1965–1976, hit number 4 on the UK Albums Chart in 1992.
+During that same year, Scott, Scott 2, Scott 3, and Scott 4 were issued on CD for the first time, while 'Til the Band Comes In and all of the Walker Brothers' albums would receive CD releases later in the 1990s.
 Walker's own return to current active work was gradual and cautious.
-In 1992 he co-wrote and co-performed (with Goran Bregović) the single "Man From Reno" for the soundtrack of the film Toxic Affair.
-Having signed to Fontana Records, he began work on a new album.
-In the meantime David Bowie covered Scott's song "Nite Flights" on his Black Tie White Noise album, which also contained the Walker inspired 'You've Been Around'.
+Having signed to Fontana Records, 1993 saw him co-write and co-perform (with Goran Bregović) the single "Man From Reno" for the soundtrack of the film Toxic Affair, while David Bowie covered Scott's song "Nite Flights" on his Black Tie White Noise album, which also contained the Walker-inspired 'You've Been Around'.

 Tilt, Walker's first album for eleven years, was released in 1995, developing and expanding the working methods explored on Climate of Hunter.
 Variously described as "an anti-matter collision of rock and modern classical music", as "Samuel Beckett at La Scala" and as "indescribably barren and unutterably bleak... the wind that buffets the gothic cathedrals of everyone's favorite nightmares", it was more consciously avant-garde than its predecessor with Walker now revealed as a fully-fledged modernist composer.
 Although Walker was backed by a full orchestra again, this time he was also accompanied by alarming percussion and industrial effects; and while album opener "Farmer in the City" was a melodic piece, albeit a very dark one, the remaining pieces were harsh and demandingly avant-garde.
 Lyrically, subject matter included the life and murder of Pier Paolo Pasolini (and his relationship with Ninetto Davoli), cockfighting, the Holocaust, the First Gulf War, a conflation of the trials of Adolf Eichmann and Caroline of Brunswick, and a man talking to the corpse of Che Guevara.